Eastoke Beach Management FAQs

 • Numerical modelling suggested that the sand would almost completely disappear from the beach over one autumn/winter period.

-Other considerations include wind blown sand onto properties, the steep nearshore beach profile, regional/national sediment supply issues and sand entering harbour mouths, causing navigational issues.
+Other considerations include wind-blown sand onto properties, the steep nearshore beach profile, regional/national sediment supply issues and sand entering harbour mouths, causing navigational issues.
 South Hayling is a mixed beach, with areas of sand and shingle.
 A pure sand beach would be something new, not a return to the past.
 A shingle beach works far more effectively as a coastal defence structure than that of an equivalent sandy beach, even if a sand beach could realistically be maintained, which experience, modelling and the above study conclude is not the case.
 Shingle is far more effective in dissipating the wave's energy and therefore reduces the overtopping experienced along the Eastoke frontage.

 Why is the beach so high at Eastoke?